 Savvy Tip!
 Make sure your acrylic is at least 1-2 inches bigger than your piece of art.

-I’m using a couple of different sized drill bits to create the holes.
-As you’ll notice, the diameter of the standoffs screw are quite large, so you’ll need a big enough drill bit to accommodate it.
+I’m using a couple of different-sized drill bits to create the holes.
+As you’ll notice, the diameter of the stand-off screw is quite large, so you’ll need a big enough drill bit to accommodate it.

 Savvy Tip: Make sure you protect your table-top with a piece of scrap wood

 Hold the frame up to your wall where you want it and level it out.
 Mark the centers of the holes in the acrylic.
 These will be the marks for where the back of the standoffs will be screwed in.